2021 North Shropshire by-election

-A by-election for the United Kingdom parliamentary constituency of North Shropshire was held on 16 December 2021.
-It was triggered by the resignation of the Conservative Member of Parliament (MP) Owen Paterson on 5 November 2021.
+The 2021 North Shropshire by-election was held on 16 December 2021 to elect a new MP for North Shropshire, triggered by the resignation of the Conservative Member of Parliament (MP), Owen Paterson on 5 November 2021.
 The by-election was won by Helen Morgan, with a 34% swing from the Conservatives to the Liberal Democrats.

 It was the party's second gain from the Conservatives since the 2019 general election following their victory at Chesham and Amersham in June 2021.
 The party gained a third seat from the Conservatives at Tiverton and Honiton, in June 2022.

 Background

 Constituency

 North Shropshire is the third-largest constituency by area in the West Midlands region.
 It contains five small towns (in size order): Oswestry, Market Drayton, Whitchurch, Wem and Ellesmere.
 Sixty per cent of constituents who turned out voted to leave the European Union in the 2016 EU referendum.

 The by-election was the sixth of the 2019 Parliament.
 The last time a seat changed hands at a by-election in the area was at the 1904 Oswestry by-election, in which there was a Liberal gain from Conservative.